 The Futura is a very specialized shoe, and if you're buying it you have to know that it won't be your only shoe.
 Unless all you do is send, all the time.
 It is comfortable, and durable enough for a ton of climbing, but at the listed price you'll want to hold it in reserve for the days you really want to put in a big effort.

-is at the forefront of a concept that is headed in the right direction, putting them on a short list of shoes that will let you climb at your absolute limit, or establish a new one.
+is at the forefront of a concept that we believe is headed in the right direction, putting them on a short list of shoes that will let you climb at your absolute limit, or reach a new one.